emit-js/emit/README.md

 We prescribe a way of implementing libraries as a function that receives an event emitter and attaches functionality to it.

 Emit libraries are decoupled within npm.
-The end user is in full control over the libraries compose their event emitter.
+The end user is in full control over the libraries that compose their event emitter.

 ## Emit